Getaway Space Partners With Urth Caffé To Bring Iconic Menu To Los Angeles' Premier Electric Vehicle Charging Café

-Getaway Space, a premium Electric Vehicle (EV) charging café, announces a licensing agreement with Urth Caffé, LA's organic coffee and healthy dining chain.

-LOS ANGELES, CA, UNITED STATES, September 10, 2024 /EINPresswire / -- Getaway Space, Los Angeles' first premium Electric Vehicle (EV) charging café, is thrilled to announce a groundbreaking licensing agreement with Urth Caffé, the renowned organic coffee and healthy dining chain.
+LOS ANGELES, Sept.
+10, 2024 /PRNewswire/ -- Getaway Space, Los Angeles' first premium Electric Vehicle (EV) charging café, is thrilled to announce a groundbreaking licensing agreement with Urth Caffé, the renowned organic coffee and healthy dining chain.
 This partnership will bring Urth Caffé's iconic menu to Getaway Space's eco-conscious customers, blending a top-tier culinary experience with sustainable technology.

 Located in the heart of Los Angeles, Getaway Space offers more than just EV charging-it's a destination where drivers and patrons can recharge both their vehicles and themselves.
 The collaboration with Urth Caffé elevates this concept, creating a unique environment where sustainable living meets gourmet dining.
 Visitors to Getaway Space will enjoy the full range of Urth Caffé's celebrated heirloom organic coffees – lower in acid & healthier for all, fine teas, exquisite bakery, and farm-to-table dishes while charging their electric vehicles.